Update [13-04-2022]: my pledge to flying less.

 Be a good citizen.
 Vote.
 Encourage your students and lab members to vote; if you teach, consider giving students time off to vote in elections.
 Reduce your (red) meat consumption, drive less, buy green electricity for your house or install solar panels.

 Examine your travel and conference habits.
 Consider that most scientists’ footprint is massively dominated by air travel.
 Replace flights with more sustainable modes of transport, go to fewer meetings, and combine multiple/longer meetings if you must fly (see examples of Chris Summerfield, Russ Poldrack, Leslie Voshall, @flyingless).
 Combine multiple meetings and visits to get more science out of a single trip (e.g. list your trip on OnNeuro).
-Invest in video conferencing technology (e.g. 1, 2) to virtually host people in your lab.
-For the travel you must do, purchase carbon offsets.
+Invest in video conferencing technology (e.g. 1, 2) to virtually host people in your lab. [update]: be very ware of carbon offsets, they may do more harm than good.

 [side note] Think about the long-term incentive structure for academic hiring.
 You’ll have noticed that those who’ve quit flying altogether tend to be tenured professors.
 Current academic incentive structures basically require young scientists to do research projects in famous labs (often abroad), give invited talks, travel to conferences and do plenty of networking.
 This is not only bad for the climate but also for those who can’t travel much for other (e.g. family, health) reasons.
 Senior researchers should seriously consider how to make academic practices less travel-heavy, for themselves but more importantly for their trainees.

 Reduce waste and emissions in your lab.
-In wet labs, see if you can reduce the energy usage of your freezers, fume hoods etc (see e.g. MyGreenLab).
+In wet labs, see if you can reduce the energy usage of your freezers, fume hoods etc (see e.g. MyGreenLab, LEAF).
 Consider the energy impact of computational work, especially in Machine Learning, and push your community to take AI model’s carbon footprint into account for benchmarks.
+See Kate Jeffery’s blog for resources on the cost of data storage.

 Hold your institution accountable.
 Get your administration to commit to concrete sustainability goals, and divestment from fossil fuels (e.g. Johns Hopkins, Stanford).
 Get certified so you can track your progress.
 Demand a sustainable travel policy, that emphasizes overland travel (e.g. Ghent University).
 Offset the travel-related emissions generated by your department (e.g. Fitzwilliam College; but see here).